Ant Facts, Identification, and Control

 Most ants mate in swarms (with some exceptions).
 These swarms tend to happen during the warmer months of the year – between spring and fall – at which time winged males, followed by the winged reproductive females leave their colony’s nest and go out to mate.
 The females will follow a pheromone emitted by the male.

-Ants have a head characterized by a pair of strong jaws, known as mandibles, which are helpful in carrying food, defense, and manipulating or moving objects for survival or social needs.
+Ants have a pair of strong jaws, known as mandibles, which are helpful in carrying food, defense, and manipulating or moving objects for survival or social needs.

-Every ant has six legs and all six are attached to this section of the body.
-There is a hooked claw at the end of each leg.
+Every ant has six legs with hooked claws.
 These claws are useful in hanging or climbing.

-There are a number of more common ant subspecies and those include carpenter ants (larger than other ants, black, common in the Northeast), pharaoh ants (very small, light tan), pavement ants (brown or black with pale legs, small), odorous ants (brown or black, very smelly), and red imported fire ants (red, with larger than usual queens).
+There are a number of more common ant subspecies.
+Those include carpenter ants (larger than other ants, black, common in the Northeast), pharaoh ants (very small, light tan), pavement ants (brown or black with pale legs, small), odorous ants (brown or black, very smelly), and red imported fire ants (red, with larger than usual queens).